-THAT monitoring of discharges from the Todd Energy Aquatic Centre in the 2015-2016 year continues at the same level as in 2014-2015.
+1. THAT monitoring of consented activities at the Todd Energy Aquatic Centre in the 2016-2017 year continues at the same level as in 2015-2016.

 Glossary of common terms and abbreviations

 The following abbreviations and terms may be used within this report: